cs1302uga/cs1302-tutorials/web/http.rst

 a JavaFX ``Image`` object using the data included in the body of the associated response.

-.. |GitHubApi| replace:: GutHub REST API
+.. |GitHubApi| replace:: GitHub REST API
 .. _GitHubApi: https://docs.github.com/en/rest

 .. |get_a_license| replace:: get a license